-Two new bridges over the A406, including a Living Bridge, providing dedicated pedestrian walkways, cycleways and bus lanes and Brent Riverside Park provides a new east-west link adjacent to the river with links to Brent Cross Shopping Centre.
+Two new bridges over the A406, including a Living Bridge, providing dedicated pedestrian walkways, cycleways and bus lanes and Brent Riverside Park provides a new east-west link adjacent to the river with links to Brent Cross.

-The first phase of the scheme will deliver much needed works to local roads and junctions in partnership with Transport for London, Barnet Council and the Highways Agency.
+The first phase of the scheme will deliver imrpovements to local roads and junctions in partnership with Transport for London, Barnet Council and Highways England.
 This phase alone includes a £200 million investment that will unlock all of the future phases of the area’s regeneration.

 The first transport improvements